St. Martin in the Fields – 75th Anniversary Capital Campaign

 All are welcome in ‘God’s house.’
 Of our strategic planning priorities: outreach, formation for all ages, and tending to buildings and grounds, the last category is about ‘God’s house’ - a place for the tremendous growth and vitality we are experiencing and for important mission and ministry over the past many years.

 We will celebrate our 75th Anniversary throughout 2026.
-For the sake of St. Martin’s Church and all who will be welcome in the future, it is time to tend to the long-identified projects that the Capital Campaign is designed to support: enhancing the Prayer Garden, renovating the Kitchen and Gable Hall, replacing the Sanctuary's HVAC, and funding a Capital Reserve Account to ensure that St. Martin’s is a place where all are welcome for 75 years to come.
+For the sake of St. Martin’s Church and all who will be welcome in the future, it is time to tend to the long-identified projects that the Capital Campaign is designed to support: enhancing the Prayer Garden, renovating the Kitchen and Gable Hall, creating a Cafe, and replacing the Sanctuary's HVAC.
+We also dream of funding a Capital Reserve Account.
+All this to ensure that St. Martin’s is a place where all are welcome for 75 years to come.

 The Vestry believes this $2 million Capital Campaign can succeed with your commitment and payment over the course of these three years - 2024, 2025, 2026.
 The Vestry has timed the campaign and project completion to match the celebration of the church's 75th anniversary in 2026.